What does contextualization in missions mean?

 2. Selection.
 We must realize that the missionary only gives a partial message in each particular situation.
 Christ commanded us to teach people to observe all things which He commanded (Matthew 28:20), but certainly, He did not intend that we deliver everything in one sitting!
 As a matter of fact, Christ never did that Himself, nor did the apostles.
 Selection has always been necessary!
 Thus while the missionary communicates nothing but the truth, he or she can only communicate the whole truth over a period of time.
 Understanding comes with precept taught upon precept and line upon line.

 3. Adaptation.
-The sensitive missionary source of gospel communication defines terms and makes a careful selection of content from the larger revelation of God.
-He or she also carries on a closely related and continual process of adaptation.
+The sensitive missionary source of gospel communication defines terms and carefully selects content from the larger revelation of God.
+He or she also carries on a closely related and continual adaptation process.
 The sensitive missionary notes the special concerns occasioned by the particular worldview and adjusts to those concerns.

 For example, in the Hindu-Buddhistic or Taoist contexts, there is little point in attempting to demonstrate the sinfulness of human beings by pointing out that people are liars.
 In a culture where all propositional statements (and especially those of a religious nature) are considered mere approximations, very different versions of reality are not always seen on a truth/lie scale.
 In those cultures, however, selfishness and covetousness are already matters of great concern.
 Is there any biblical ground for labeling these fundamental human weaknesses as sin?
 There most assuredly is such a basis.
-Then we can all agree that selfishness and covetousness are indeed evil.
-And we can point out how God looks upon these evils and deals with them.
+Then, we can all agree that selfishness and covetousness are indeed evil.
+We can also highlight how God looks upon these evils and deals with them.

 The missionary does well to answer problems posed, but not answered, in the false systems.
 When problems of an other-worldly nature were put to Confucius, he answered very matter-of-factly that he hardly understood this world and should not be expected to know about another world.
-On the basis of their own worldview, Marxist Communists are hard-pressed to give a satisfactory answer as to why extreme sacrifices should be made by the present generation for the generations yet unborn.
+Based on their own worldview, Marxist Communists are hard-pressed to give a satisfactory answer as to why the present generation should make extreme sacrifices for the generations yet unborn.
 Many Hindus must recoil in utter despair when faced with the seemingly numberless existences required to effect their final emancipation from the wheel of existence.
 Christ has real answers for these problems if only His ambassadors will deliver them.

 Adaptation also requires that we answer objections that respondents can be expected to raise vis-a-vis the Christian message.
 The literature of Nichiren Buddhism (a branch of Mahayana Buddhism), for example, makes much of the point that a person who knows the truth will die peacefully and with happiness apparent in facial expressions.
 That Christ died on a cross while repeating the words of Psalm 22 in an anguished cry, "My God, my God, why have you forsaken me?"
 (Matthew 27:46) causes these Buddhists to question whether Christ Himself knew the truth.
 A brief explanation before the problem is articulated will go far to disarm the objector.